This post may contain affiliate links. Please read my disclosure.

 - If your dough doesn't seal at the edges, dampen it with water and then seal.

 - These baked empanadas can be frozen in advance.
-Place the empanadas on a parchment paper lined baking sheet and place in the freezer until solid.
+Place the empanadas (before brushing them with the egg wash) on a parchment paper lined baking sheet and place in the freezer until solid.
 Transfer to a freezer bag and store for up to 3 months.
-To cook empanadas from frozen, bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.
+To cook empanadas from frozen, brush with egg wash then bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.

 Did you make these bean and cheese empanadas?
 Follow me on Instagram, post a photo and tag @wenthere8this or #wenthere8this.
 I love to see what your making!